 Reporting Changes In Your Circumstances

-If you move in with a partner, you should make a joint claim with them, stopping any other benefits you may have been receiving.
-You would both then need to draw up and sign a new ‘Claimant Commitment’.
+If you get married or move in with a partner, you will have to report this and make a joint claim.
+Both of your incomes will affect your claim and you will both then need to make and sign a new ‘Claimant Commitment’.

-You may have to repay the money if you did not report a change straight away, gave the wrong information or you were overpaid by mistake.
-In certain cases, you might even have your benefits reduced or even stopped.
+You may have to repay the money if you do not report a change in circumstances quickly enough, if you give the wrong information or you receive too much by mistake.
+In cases where you are found to have broken the rules, you might have your benefits reduced or even stopped.
 Having your benefit stopped is called being ‘sanctioned’.
-The government may also penalised you in this way if your work coach feels that you did not keep to your ‘Claimant Commitment’.
+You may also receive a penalty if your work coach feels that you are not keeping to your ‘Claimant Commitment’.

-If you find it hard to get by without your benefits, you can apply for a hardship payment.
-Every application is judged individually, but you must be over 18 to be eligible for this sum of money.
-Also, you might have to supply proof that you have done everything in your power to find the money elsewhere and that you will only spend the money on essentials.
+If you are sanctioned and you are finding it hard to get by, you can apply for a hardship payment.
+Every application is judged individually and you are not guaranteed to receive anything.
+You may also have to supply proof that you have done everything in your power to find the money elsewhere and that you will only spend the money on essentials.

 FAQs about Universal Credit

-Regarding housing costs, does Universal Credit only cover rent?
+Do Universal Credit housing payments only cover people who pay rent?